Effect of a magnetic field on the thermodynamic properties of a high-temperature hadron resonance gas with van der Waals interactions: Renormalization of vacuum pressure

 \section{Renormalization of vacuum pressure}

-As we discussed in the previous section, the total pressure (negative of the total free energy density) of the system is due to both the thermal and vacuum components, i.e.
+As we discussed in the previous section, the total pressure (negative of the total free-energy density) of the system is due to both the thermal and vacuum components, i.e.

 where $P_{th} (T, eB)$ is the thermal part of the pressure, which is the sum of the pressure due to both charged and neutral particles.
-In the presence of a magnetic field, the thermal part of the pressure for charged and neutral particles are calculated using Eqs.~(\ref{eq16}), and~(\ref{eq6}), respectively.
+In the presence of a magnetic field, the thermal parts of the pressure for charged and neutral particles are calculated using Eqs.~(\ref{eq16}), and~(\ref{eq6}), respectively.
 In this section, we will calculate the vacuum contribution of pressure in the presence of an external magnetic field using a dimensional regularization method.
 The vacuum pressure term is ultraviolet divergent, and it requires appropriate regularization to extract meaningful physical information\cite{Kadam:2019rzo,Endrodi:2013cs,Menezes:2008qt}.
 As a result, magnetic field-dependent and independent components must be distinguished using an appropriate regularization technique.

-In the presence of an external magnetic field, the vacuum pressure for a charged spin-$\frac{1}{2}$ particle is given by \cite{Kadam:2019rzo,Endrodi:2013cs,Menezes:2008qt},
+In the presence of an external magnetic field, the vacuum pressure for a charged spin-$\frac{1}{2}$ particle is given by \cite{Kadam:2019rzo,Endrodi:2013cs,Menezes:2008qt}

-where $g_{k}=2-\delta_{k0}$ is the degeneracy of $k^{\text{th}}$ Landau level.
-We have added and subtracted the lowest Landau level contribution (i.e., $k=0$) from the above equation, and we get
+where $g_{k}=2-\delta_{k0}$ is the degeneracy of the $kth$ Landau level.
+We have added and subtracted the lowest Landau-level contribution (i.e., $k=0$) from the above equation, and we get

 A dimensional regularization method~\cite{Peskin:1995} is used to regularize the ultraviolet divergence of vacuum pressure.
 In $d-\varepsilon$ dimension Eq.~(\ref{eq30}) can be written as